-Hypothyroidism is a condition where the body doesn’t make enough thyroid hormones.
+Hypothyroidism is a condition in which the body doesn’t make enough thyroid hormones.

-Thyroid hormones help control your growth, repair and metabolism.
-As a result, people who suffer from hypothyroidism may experience tiredness, hair loss, weight gain, feeling cold, feeling down and many more symptoms (
+Thyroid hormones help control growth, cell repair, and metabolism.
+As a result, people with hypothyroidism may experience tiredness, hair loss, weight gain, feeling cold, and feeling down, among many other symptoms (

-Hypothyroidism affects 1 to 2% of people worldwide and is ten times more likely to affect women than men (2).
+Hypothyroidism affects 1–2% of people worldwide and is ten times more likely to affect women than men (2).

 Foods alone won’t cure hypothyroidism.
 However, a combination of the right nutrients and medication can help restore thyroid function and minimize your symptoms.

-This article helps you discover the best diet for hypothyroidism, including which foods to eat and which to avoid — all based on research.
+This article outlines the best diet for hypothyroidism, including which foods to eat and which to avoid — all based on research.

 The thyroid gland is a small, butterfly-shaped gland that sits near the base of your neck.